 English overview for this half-term

-Our English learning (and class text) this half-term will be heavily linked with our topic work on World War II.
+Our English learning (and class text) this half-term will be heavily linked with our topic work on ‘Fantastic Beasts and Where to Find Them’.

 Maths overview for this half-term

-Throughout our maths learning this year, we will continue our emphasis on solving number and practical problems, including both single and multi-step word problems amongst other reasoning problems, as well as further strengthening our underpinning arithmetic skills.
+We will be continuing our emphasis on ‘looking at number in as many different ways and contexts as possible’ in order to boost the children's confidence with test-style problems in varied contexts, and will thus be solving number and practical problems, including both single and multi-step word problems amongst other reasoning problems, as well as further strengthening our underpinning arithmetic skills.

 PE overview for this half-term